devspace-sh/devspace/docs/pages/cli/deployment/workflow-basics.md

 ### 4. Deploy Project
-DevSpace will iterate over every item in the `deployments` array defined in the `devspace.yaml` and deploy each of the deployments using the respective deployment tool:
+DevSpace iterates over every item in the `deployments` array defined in the `devspace.yaml` and deploy each of the deployments using the respective deployment tool:
 - `kubectl` deployments will be deployed with `kubectl` (optionally using `kustomize` if `kustomize: true`)
 - `helm` deployments will be deployed with the `helm` client that comes in-built with DevSpace
 - `component` deployments will be deployed with the `helm` client that comes in-built with DevSpace